 Movement from up above had her turning her eyes back to the tree crowns.
 Yet another demon had joined the crowd, holding something man-sized wrapped in a familiar once-red fabric; like one spouse carrying the other into a house the night after their wedding.
 Dylis' thoughts made an attempt to stray to Maddox and the boy, but she made herself focus on the here and now.

 The new demon had black hair and clothes in forest colors.
 This made it hard to spot among the branches and leaves once it had set the bundle down and relocated a few branches down.
 At least until it smiled, showing off pearly white teeth in a grin worthy of a shark.
 Its lips moved and its eyes focused on the battle on the ground, but it got no acknowledgment from the bloodstained demon, who instead rushed the remaining soldiers, weaving in and out between them.
-She parted them from their Emperor's Signs, as well as limbs and weapons, with swift cuts from her blades.
+It parted them from their Emperor's Signs, as well as limbs and weapons, with swift cuts from its blades.

 Dylis steadied herself against a tree.
-"You need to call retreat!" she barked at the Colonel, uncaring that what she said probably sounded nothing like the words she wanted her mouth to form.
+"You need to call retreat!" she barked at the colonel, uncaring that what she said probably sounded nothing like the words she wanted her mouth to form.
 "We'll only keep losing soldiers until we do!"

-The bloodstained demon rushed towards her and Dylis barely managed to dodge this time, feeling the brush of cold steel against her cheek as she stepped backwards, nearly falling to the ground.
+The bloodstained demon rushed towards her and Dylis barely managed to dodge this time, feeling the brush of cold steel against her cheek as she stepped back, nearly falling to the ground.
 Then, all of a sudden, the demon jumped back and crouched down, arms crossed in front of its face like a shield.

 It took Dylis a moment to realize she'd lost momentum and yet another to notice a strange warmth spreading from her lower back and out towards her right side.
 The pain, when it came, was such a shock to the system that she nearly blacked out.

 Eyes wide in surprise and disbelief, she staggered towards the bloodstained demon and twisted her free hand behind her back.
-The sensation of her fingertips brushing against what could only be bleeding flesh and her own entrails, turned her stomach badly.
+The sensation of her fingertips brushing against what could only be bleeding flesh and her own entrails turned her stomach badly.
 Had she had the chance, she would have fallen to her knees and vomited until she'd spewed up her own lungs.

-In front of her the bloodstained demon's face had twisted back into a deranged grin and it was yelling something.
+In front of her, the bloodstained demon's face had twisted back into a deranged grin and it was yelling something.
 The demon in the forest colored clothes was nowhere to be seen and the large one had fallen to the ground, lying prone and unmoving.

 Gritting her teeth hard enough to make her jaw ache, Dylis forced in a deep breath through her nose and steeled herself for another attack.
 There were still demons in front of her and new enemies at her back; doubling over and reacquainting herself with her breakfast would have to wait, at least ten more seconds.

-Out of the corner of her eye she caught sight of Blevins, leaning against a tree with a bloodied dagger in hand.
+Out of the corner of her eye, she caught sight of Blevins, leaning against a tree with a bloodied dagger in hand.
 He too was grinning and had Dylis had any spare place for a feeling other than physical pain, panic and shock would have made it company in clawing at her mind.

 Stumbling, Dylis' knees gave out and she tumbled heedlessly to the ground.
 She barely felt the impact as the bloodied grass rose up to meet her.
 Her back was on fire and her mind was a jumbled mess of rage and panic.
 The world around her was a blurry mess of green, red and brown, each color swimming in and out of the others.